-2.2.1 Overall, corporate risk scores continue to be generally stable.
+Overall, corporate risk scores continue to be generally stable, with current score changes to two out of 18 risks.
 Since the last report to the Audit Committee, further work has been carried out developing risk mitigations and progress reports that are more specific, measurable, achievable, realistic and timed, and aligning the plans and progress reporting more closely with each other.
-The corporate risk register is now joined up with the Council's 2017-18 Internal Audit Plan, with separate risk scrutiny applied by the Risk Management Officer to corporate risks where audits have not been identified.
+The corporate risk register is joined up with the Council's 2017-18 Internal Audit Plan, with separate risk scrutiny applied by the Risk Management Officer to corporate risks where audits have not been identified.
 Progress against mitigations set can be better identified, moving towards a reduction in risk scores, wherever possible.
-The goal is to better reflect the significant risks to Norfolk County

-Council, and the actions required to mitigate them, managed by the County Leadership Team, and owned by the Policy and Resources Committee.
+The goal is to better reflect the significant corporate risks to Norfolk County Council, and the actions required to mitigate them, managed by the County Leadership Team, and owned by the Policy and Resources Committee.